opensbom-generator/spdx-sbom-generator/README.md

 # SPDX Software Bill of Materials (SBOM) Generator

+### NOTE
+The CLI is under development.
+Expect breaking changes until the beta release.

 ## Overview
 A CLI named `spdx-sbom-generator,` that generates SPDX format files.
 It will understand the ecosystems of most languages, and will connect to the appropriate package management system (OR read it from a local machine) during the run time and get Document creation, Package, Relationships, and Other License information.

 CLI will perform the following things:
 * Automatically recognize which package management system to connect (OR read it from local machine) based on package manifest file used in the project repository i.e., package.json, pom.xml
 * Display ecosystem name i.e npm and project manifest file i.e package.json